 5 Supporting Children Potentially at Greater Risk of Harm

 Whilst all children should be protected, St. Margaret's-at-Cliffe Primary School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:

 5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)